The top 22 volcanoes around the world

 15. Isabela Island, Galapagos, Ecuador

-Isabela is actually the name of the Galapagos Island that has not one but six interesting volcanoes in residence – Sierra Negra, Alcedo (pictured), Cerro Azul, Wolf, Darwin and Ecuador (Ecuador is not active).
-Their calderas are studded with wild tortoises – let’s hope they can flee the lava flows fast enough…
+Isabela is the name of a Galapagos Island that has not one but six interesting volcanoes: Sierra Negra, Alcedo (pictured), Cerro Azul, Wolf, Darwin, and Ecuador (Ecuador is not active).
+Their calderas are home to wild tortoises – let’s hope they can move away from the lava flows quickly.
+This island is home to some of the most popular volcanoes in the world.

 isabela-island-galapagos-shutterstock_584128561